ingcarlosperez/dockersymfony/README.md

-This Docker container allows you to run a PHP Symfony Framework project.
+These Docker files allows you to run a PHP Symfony Framework project.